Plan an outdoor event

 - self-isolation for people who have symptoms of COVID-10 for a minimum 10 days (or self-isolation for 14 days if returning to Canada from other countries

-Based on above factors and recommendations, the City's Event Services Team has developed 'Event Hosting Guidelines during COVID-19' to provide instructions for hosting events in our public spaces during this time.
+Based on above factors and recommendations, the City's Event Services Team has developed 'Event Hosting Guidelines during COVID-19' to provide instructions for hosting events in our public spaces during this time and a more detailed 'COVID-19 Event Management Plan' with more specifics for onsite planning.

 It is important to note that this is unchartered territory and that these guidelines are subject to change and will evolve as we progress and are provided further provincial direction.